Can I use a backpack as cabin luggage?

 Over 100 Years Selling the World’s Finest Luggage

-This guide explains what travel backpacks are, who they suit, and how to choose the right one for your journey.
+This guide explains the different types of backpacks, who they're best suited to and how to choose the right one for the way you travel.

-Many backpacks can be used as cabin luggage or personal items, depending on size and airline rules.
+Many backpacks can also be used as cabin luggage or personal items, depending on their size and your airline's baggage allowance.

 For airline limits, see our Airline Underseater Regulations and Airline Cabin Regulations guides.